 Cheesy Roasted Lentil and Veggie Casserole

-I used grated cheddar, as it was what I had on hand.
-Gruyere would be nice as would almost any flavorful cheese.
-I was thinking a combination of feta for flavor and mozzarella for gooeyness would be delicious, too!
+I typically use grated cheddar, but Gruyere would be nice, as would almost any flavorful cheese.
+I was recently thinking that a combination of feta for flavor and mozzarella for gooeyness would also be delicious!

-- 1 cup uncooked lentils (I used brown lentils)
+- 1 cup uncooked lentils (I use brown lentils)

 - 8 ounces mushrooms, halved or quartered depending on size

 - 2 cups lightly packed kale leaves, chopped